tc39/notes/meetings/2023-05/may-16.md

 JHD: Thanks, that helps clarify it for me a lot, eg with JSON stringifying and parsing and back and forth.
 Okay, so yeah, I think in that case, I am reacting because this example is about setters, and with a mix of getters and setters, I would not have such a strong opinion.

-CHG: The proposed solution would treat the initial definition of the field as a set in that case.
+KHG: The proposed solution would treat the initial definition of the field as a set in that case.
 Instead of an access so it would run minus two times four because you are setting the value.

 PFC: We were talking about the example.
 I would like to give my compliments on how clearly it illustrated the problem.
 I think that the code sample really showed something that was unintuitive, and I shared the same intuition as JHD at first.
 I think the example really helps justify why we should consider a normative change here.
 I don’t have anything to say about which option it should be, just giving my compliments.

 EAO: Do we lose much functionality by restricting the syntax to only support one decorator on a thing rather than figuring how multiple decorators combine?
 As I have looked at the read of the proposal, and that only has examples that only ever use one decorator at a time.
 And I have looked through the issues as well and I was not able to find anything that discussed this.
 And as context I am not much of a decorator user and I will presume that this is something, this is obvious that it does not need to be stated but I am asking for it to be stated.
 Why do we need multiple decorators on any one thing?

-CHG: so I can answer that in different parts.
+KHG: so I can answer that in different parts.
 There are a lot of examples in the ecosystem that use multiple decorators and so you have ORM and define a column through multiple decorators and combinations of decorators and it really is like what the pattern of decorators is.
 And the idea is that you have a decorator that will take a value and transform it into the same type of value but add some decorations to it.
 This is how decorators and annotations have worked in other languages so it would be counterintuitive to say that JavaScript will only support a single decoration and both, conceptually, it is crucial and in the ecosystem it is extremely common.

 NRO: Yes, so if `init` was designed to be used the way `set` is, and instead of returning the value it would transform value and call the next initializer, this would solve the issue.
 Like now if we call all the `set` hooks and they are in order because one happens in the next decorator, and init happens after the initializer from the previous decorator returns.
 While if we use the same style of transform them passing it, would that solve the problem.

-CHG: Are you saying proposed solution 1 is what you would prefer?
+KHG: Are you saying proposed solution 1 is what you would prefer?

 NRO: If you go back to the first slide --- If we modified this example by adding `init` together with `get` and `set` in the destructuring, and calling `init` inside the `init` hook exactly as we do for `set`.

-CHG: right, so okay so that would actually work.
+KHG: right, so okay so that would actually work.
 However that was a hard constraint placed by implementers, that we could not capture the init function.
 If you could capture the init function you could maybe change the ordering.

 NRO: If that is something you could not do, my preference would be option 1.

 RPR: That is the end of the queue.

-CHG: this is a late addition.
+KHG: this is a late addition.
 So because this issue just came up last week, so, we can wait for consensus but I would like to wait for anyone and do we have consensus for normative change of proposal solution # and reverse order of initializers and treat it as a set?

 RPR: Dan is on the queue.